-- Poison: Poisons used to kills rats, mice and other rodents remain in the rodents’ bodies and can poison owls that may prey on those rodents.
-Herbicides that infect mice and rats that eat grain can also impact owls in the same way, because they pick up the chemicals through the rodents they eat.
+- Poison: Poisons used to kills rats, mice, and other rodents remain in the animals’ bodies and can poison owls that may prey on those rodents after they are contaminated.
+Herbicides that infect mice and rats that eat grain can also impact owls in the same way, because the birds pick up the chemicals through the rodents they eat.
 The toxins can accumulate in owls’ bodies to lethal levels, resulting in lengthy debilitation and death.

 - Vehicles: Many owls fly low over roadways while hunting, or they may catch prey at the side of roads and then be vulnerable to being hit by passing cars.
 This is especially problematic near agricultural fields as well as in wooded areas that are home to large owl populations.
 Because owls hunt at night, a driver may not see the bird in time to safely avoid a collision.

-- Fences: Fences are a threat to owls that feed in open areas such as barn owls and short eared owls.
-While flying over the fields to hunt, these birds can easily collide with fences and become tangled in the wire, causing injuries, damaged feathers, strangulation or starvation.
+- Fences: Fences are a threat to owls that feed in open areas, such as barn owls and short-eared owls.
+While flying over the fields to hunt, these birds can easily collide with fences and become tangled in the wire or netting, causing injuries, damaged feathers, strangulation, or starvation.

-- Poaching: Owls may be poached and brought into illegal captivity, particularly because of the popularity of pet owls as popularized in the Harry Potter books and movie series.
-While different countries have different restrictions about captive owls, poaching remains a serious threat to many types of owls.
+- Poaching: Owls may be poached and brought into illegal captivity, particularly because of the popularity of pet owls as fictionalized in the Harry Potter books and movie series.
+While different countries have different restrictions about captive or pet owls, poaching remains a serious threat to many types of owls.
 Owl eggs may also be stolen from nests so the chicks can be raised in captivity.